OpenRTX/openrtx.github.io/compiling.md

 #### Installing the basic tools

-To install the basic tools required to compile both the linux emulator and the firmware images, you can use the package manager provided with your linux distribution.
+To install the basic tools required to compile both the Linux emulator and the firmware images, you can use the package manager provided with your Linux distribution.
 E.g. on Debian/Ubuntu and derived distributions you can use:

 ```
 sudo apt update && sudo apt install git pkg-config build-essential